 If you are looking for the safest places to visit in Latin America, as far as statistics go, Uruguay is number one.
 Uruguay is a small and often underrated country, laying on the Atlantic side just between Argentina and Brazil.
 Relaxing on the fabulous beaches watching the sunset or visiting picturesque old cities, there are opportunities for everyone.
 If that’s not enough for you, you could even hop over to Buenos Aires in just about 4 hours by ferry.

-With regards to safety, Uruguay has improved!
-In 2019, it was the runner-up of South American countries on the Global Peace Index and now it is classified as the safest!
+With regards to safety, Uruguay is the unbeaten number one!
+Since being runner-up of South American countries on the Global Peace Index in 2019, it is classified as the safest for the last 3 years straight!
 Yet, there might be petty theft and other crimes, mainly in poorer areas, but you can explore the country without any issues.
 This comes at a cost – Uruguay may be the most expensive country in South America.

 While going to the coast, watching whales, or wandering through Colonia del Sacramento is common, this is also your chance to explore the hills around Minas.